 Improper texting, i.e., possessing, viewing, sending, receiving, or forwarding sexually explicit or suggestive messages ("sexting") via cell phone, computer or any other digital device is prohibited at any time (in school or off premises) by any TCS student.
 A violation of this type may result in immediate expulsion and notification of local law enforcement.
-Students are required immediately to notify faculty or administration when they become aware of an offense.
+Students are required immediately to notify a faculty member or administrator when they become aware of an offense.